NifTK/MITK/README.md

 The following is a list of differences that are expected to be integrated to the upstream.
-Note that in the past the branch name was recorded here, but the entries should have a short description, the MITK bug number and a list of commits (`git log --one-line`) instead.
+Note that in the past the branch name was recorded here, but the entries should have a short description, the MITK bug number and a list of commits (`git log --oneline`) instead.
 Merged branches can be removed.

- * Branch bug-16895-trac-2627-block-snc-signals

-   Introduces a function to block signals from mitk::SliceNavigationController.
+ * Introduce a function to block signals from mitk::SliceNavigationController.

- * Branch 4398-basicImageProcessing
+   - 0ec694f Function for blocking signals from slice navigation controller

-   Re-factored the BasicImageProcessing code:
+ * Re-factored the BasicImageProcessing code:
     - separated processing code to a BasicImageProcessor class and moved it into MitkCore
     - re-factored the plugin to use the BasicImageProcessor class
     - fixed templating to allow correct handling of all image types
     - added non-binary thresholding
     - changed downsampling interpolation to linear (used to be nearest neighbour)

-   Branch 4448-imageproc-casting-fix
+   CMICLab issue: 4398

+   - d791383 Fix warnings treated as errors in BasicImageProcessor class
+   - f23673b Bug #4398: Removed traces of ISelectionListener
+   - 17f81f6 Bug #4398: Updated the export symbol
+   - f83b2d6 Bug #4398: Updated the plugin to use the BasicImageProcessor from Core module
+   - 75f0151 Bug #4398: Added the BasicImageProcessing class

-   Cast binary threshold output image to unsigned char image.
+ * Cast binary threshold output image to unsigned char image.

+   CMICLab issue: 4448

    MITK bug: 19407

- * Branch bug-19289-open-images-from-cl
+   - c5be978 Fix compiler warning with gcc in basic image processor code
+   - 8951dfa Bug 4448: Now force-casting the output of binary threshold to unsigned char pixel type

-   Pass down command line arguments to CTK.
+ * Pass down command line arguments to CTK.
 This is needed so that images can be opened from the command line.
 This fix requires another fix in CTK.
 See pull request here:

    https://github.com/commontk/CTK/pull/603

+   MITK bug: 19289

+   - cfc4cf2 Merge branch 'bug-19289-open-images-from-cl' into niftk
+   - 7f7ffb9 Pass down command line arguments to CTK

  * Branch bug-19255-mitkLookupTablePropertySerializer_Separate_Header_File